 4. Archaeological Research Projects*

 4.1.
 What is the size of the archaeological site(s) to be investigated?
 Alternatively, what is the estimated quantity of artifacts projected to be analyzed?
 (Maximum characters 500)*

-Please specify in # of acres or artifacts.
+Please specify in # number of acres or artifacts.

-________________________